The Science of Puzzle Benefits — Research Explained

 Adults (30–60)

-• +Maintains cognitive sharpness
+- +Maintains cognitive sharpness under career demands

-• +Provides productive break from work
+- +Provides productive cognitive recovery from work

-• +Reduces risk of cognitive decline
+- +Reduces risk of early cognitive decline

 RECOMMENDED: